 In our 3-minute guide, we’ll cover what a boiler lockout is, what happens during a lockout, and what to do next.

-Before we start, you can get a quick quote for boiler lockout repairs here.
+Before we start, if you’re fed up of having an old unreliable boiler, you can get a quick boiler replacement quote here.

 What Is A Boiler Lockout?

 A boiler lockout is a shut-down procedure that is initiated when a boiler is not working within certain tolerances.

 This could be due to low/high water pressure, lack of or no fuel supply (gas, LPG or oil), a blockage in the system or lack of power to electronic components.